 When given at lower concentrations for shorter periods of time, ketoconazole may only inhibit the growth of the fungus and not kill the fungus.
-It is necessary to use the dosing regimen prescribed by your veterinarian to obtain optimal therapy.
+It is necessary to use the dosing regimen prescribed by your pet's veterinarian to obtain optimal therapy.
 At higher doses, ketoconazole acts as a fungicidal agent which will kill the fungus.

-It is important to give your pet this medication exactly as prescribed and to not discontinue the drug without consulting with your veterinarian.
+It is important to give your pet this medication exactly as prescribed and to not discontinue the drug without consulting with the veterinarian.
 If you miss giving your pet the dose, give it to him as soon as you remember.
 If it is close to the next dose, skip the missed dose and continue on your normal schedule.
-If you are unsure about when to give a missed dose, contact your veterinarian.
+If you are unsure about when to give a missed dose, contact your pet's veterinarian.

 You can find a Client Information Sheet which provides a summary of information about Ketoconazole Tablets for Pets by following the link below:

 If you have questions or concerns about Ketoconazole Tablets, or conditions related to its use, contact your pet's veterinarian or pharmacist.

 Ketoconazole Tablets Drug Label for veterinary reference opens in a new window.